bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 - Animated Chart.
 - Here, we use an animated bar chart which can be used to filter and sort the data according to our requirements.
 - We also make use of D3 Maps in our project.
-- Here, we show a proportional symbol map showing the share of military expenditure.

 ## Slide 9, Explain what you would have done differently.